PAGriAnalytics/nginx-nextjs-flask-dash/README.md

 docker-compose -f docker-compose.dev.yml up --build # For development in separate containers docker-compose -f docker-compose.prod.yml up --build # For production in separate containers
 ```
+Open http://localhost with your browser to see the result.